mgreenly/rust/README.md

 One Year Of Rust
 ================

-Me exploringn rust in 2021
+Me exploring rust in 2021